Mayoralty of Thomas Menino: Public safety and law enforcement

 During Menino's tenure, crime in Boston fell to record lows, and the city came to rank among the United States' safest large cities.
 Boston's violent crime rate fell from 1,957.7 in 1993, to 845.2 in 2011.

 Menino took office amid the "Boston Miracle", a successful joint effort by police, churches, and neighborhood groups which worked to decrease youth-on-youth violence.
 At the start of his tenure, Boston was experiencing a 29-month long period in which no teenagers were murdered in the city.
 This ended on December 11, 1997, when a sixteen year old was murdered in Dorcester.
 Menino supported Operation Ceasefire, which is credited with decreasing homicide rate in the city.
 In 2003, the Operation Ceasefire program received the United States Department of Justice's "Outstanding Comprehensive Strategic Plan Award".

 In November 2003, Menino appointed James M. Hussey as acting police commissioner, following the departure of Commissioner Paul F. Evans.
 In 2004, Menino appointed Kathleen O'Toole as the first-ever woman to serve as commissioner of the Boston Police Department.
-In May 2006, Menino appointed Albert Goslin to serve as interim police commissioenr following O'Toole's departure.
+In May 2006, Menino appointed Albert Goslin to serve as interim police commissioner following O'Toole's departure.
 In December 2006, Menino appointed Ed Davis to serve as police commissioner.
 In November 2013, Menino appointed William B. Evans to serve as interim police commissioner following Davis' departure.

 In October 2011, controversy arose surrounding Menino's decision to evict members of the Occupy Boston protest on the Rose Kennedy Greenway.
 Menino later commented that "I sympathize with their issues, some of those issues we really have to look at in America, but when it comes to civil disobedience I will not tolerate civil disobedience in the city of Boston."
 On December 10, 2011, Menino oversaw a peaceful removal of Occupy Boston's tent city from Dewey Square.
 The encampment had been running for seventy days before this.
 The removal of it occurred peacefully.

 In his last year in office, the Boston Marathon bombing took place.
 Menino, who had been recovering in the hospital from a leg fracture he had been hospitalized for three days prior to the attacks (confining him to a wheelchair), checked himself out of the hospital against the advice of his doctor in order to attend to the aftermath of the attacks and be present at the city's initial press conference after the attack.
 Three days after the attack, at an interfaith service, Menino lifted himself out of the wheelchair to stand and declared, "We are one Boston.
 No adversity, no challenge, nothing can tear down the resilience in the heart of the city and its people."